aa2510759/My-Portfolio/README.md

 ## Melody Player

+## I created a melody player with an LCD UI that was written in C. I implemented embedded programming principles such as a state machine to handle continuious user input.

 # Skills

 ## List your technical skills.
 Categorize them based on languages, frameworks, databases, and tools.
 Use icons or badges for a visually appealing layout.